Consensys/doc.teku/docs/Reference/CLI/Subcommands/Validator-Client.md

     teku vc --validators-graffiti-file=<FILE>
     ```

-=== "Command Line"
+=== "Example"

     ```bash
     teku vc --validators-graffiti-file=/Users/me/mynode/graffiti.txt
     ```

-=== "Environment Variable"
+=== "Environment variable"

     ```bash
     TEKU_VALIDATORS_GRAFFITI_FILE=/Users/me/mynode/graffiti.txt
     ```

-=== "Configuration File"
+=== "Configuration file"

     ```bash
     validators-graffiti-file: "/Users/me/mynode/graffiti.txt"
     ```

 File containing the validator graffiti to add when creating a block.
-The file contents is
+The file content is
 converted to `bytes` and padded to `Bytes32`.
 The same graffiti is used for all validators started
 with this beacon node.